jchapin/capitaltechnologyservices.github.io/_posts/2016-03-08-contract-for-development-services.md

     1. Notice of Claim.
 The Customer shall give prompt written notice to the Developer of any claim or potential claim for indemnification under this agreement.
 1. Limitation of Liability.
-Neither party will be liable for breach-of-contract damages that the breaching party could not reasonably have foreseen on entering into this agreement.
+    1. Neither party will be liable for breach-of-contract damages that the breaching party could not reasonably have foreseen upon entering into this agreement.
+    1. Neither party will be liable to the other for any indirect, special, punitive, exemplary or consequential damages, or incidental losses or damages of any kind, including, but not limited to, lost profits, lost savings or loss of use of facilities or equipment, regardless of whether arising from breach of contract, warranty, tort, strict liability or otherwise, even if advised of the possibility of such loss or damage, or if such loss or damage could have been reasonably foreseen.
+    1. Developer's liability for any negligent acts, errors, or omissions is limited to the total fees paid by the Customer to the the Developer under this agreement.
 1. Termination
     1. Termination upon Notice.
 Either party may terminate this agreement for any reason upon {{ page.contract_termination_period }} notice to the